As Trump battles coronavirus, no plans for Pence to assume temporary authority, say administration officials

 “The modern national security system was largely created as a result of kind of similar situations, where you realize the humanity of the one person this entire system depends on,” Gans said, citing the assassination of President John F. Kennedy in 1963, the attempt on Reagan’s life and the Sept.
 11, 2001, terrorist attacks.

 “Trump has slowly broken that system.
-He has stopped going to meetings, cut the staff dramatically, uses the Oval Office rather than the Situation Room and [has] deeply personalized policy,” while keeping much of the traditional foreign policy apparatus out of the loop, Gans said.
+He has stopped going to meetings, cut the staff dramatically, uses the Oval Office rather than the Situation Room and [has] deeply personalized policy” while keeping much of the traditional foreign policy apparatus out of the loop, Gans said.

 “All of that comes to a head [Friday], where the person all of this has been broken down to serve isn’t there,” he said.